jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 <img src="https://live.staticflickr.com/7295/14000278151_141357835b_b.jpg" alt="Flyweight Boxers" title="Image Source: https://www.flickr.com/photos/worldseriesboxing/14000278151/" width = "50%" style="padding-right: 20px;">

 # Introduction
 The Gang of Four (GoF) classify __Flyweight__ as a [Structural Pattern](http://refactoring.guru/design-patterns/structural-patterns), whereas I view it as a [Creational Pattern](https://refactoring.guru/design-patterns/creational-patterns), which is why I've included it in my [Creational Pattern Series](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
-I realize that my Flyweight reclassification is different from the GoF's classification, which I hope does not cause too much confusion, since other sources mostly likely classify it and group it with other structural patterns.
+I hope that my reclassification doesn't cause too much confusion, since other sources mostly likely classify Flyweight and group it with other structural patterns.

 Flyweight allows the client to create multiple instances of a Singleton-ish class.
 I know this sounds like an oxymoron, but hang in there for a bit.
 Singleton only allows one instance for a class.
 Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.